 “Did you know bankers will make house calls?
 If you call your bank right now and told them that you need a banker to come to your house to help you file a paper or notary or something like that, do you know that you have the ability?

 “Also, say you have an expired passport and you are leaving in 48 hours — there is a website called itseasy.com.
 It is an expediting service for passports, and you can get it done in 24 hours.
 You have to pay a premium to get it done.
-There are services that assistants know that can get stuff done.”
+There are services that assistants know that can get stuff done.
+There are also limo services you can hire such as Dream Limousines to get your boss luxury transportation if he needs one immediately.”

 “Another hack: www.gethuman.com It helps you get around those annoying call routers with the phone company, etc.”